Madhura

 15 Credit Points

-This course intends to develop a student’s statistical skills and understanding so that they can apply common multivariate regression modelling techniques to a range of health research data.
-The course will focus on the application, interpretation and communication of common regression models, including general linear models, log-linear models, logistic regression, and survival analysis.
-It assumes that students will already have completed a first course in statistics and have an understanding of bivariate techniques and basic mathematical skills.
+This intermediate-level course intends to advance a student's statistical skills and understanding of common and more advanced regression modelling techniques so that they can apply them to a wide range of health research data.
+The course will focus on introducing the student to the concepts underpinning generalised linear models.
+They will deepen their understanding of linear and logistic regression and learn how to analyse outcomes such as count data and time-to-event data using regression for count data and survival analysis.
+This course will focus on the application, interpretation, and communication of the learned methodologies.
+It assumes that students will already have completed a first course in introductory statistics and have an understanding of hypothesis testing and basic mathematical skills.

 15 Credit Points